art-suite/art-suite-foundations/packages/art-object-tree-factory/README.md

   * mergePropsInto: `(intoProps <Object>, fromProps <Object>) ->` custom function to merge `fromProps` into `intoProps`.
-This function will be called for every props object passed into the factory, so it can be used to preprocess all props.
+This function is only called if there are two or more props-objects.
+If so, it will be called for every props object passed into the factory.
+However, since it won't be called if there is exactly one props object, it should not be relied upon to preprocess props.
+Note: it's safe to mutate intoProps, but NOT safe to mutate fromProps.

-  * preprocessElement: `(element, Factory) -> element`
+  * preprocessElement: `(inputElement, Factory) -> inputElement`
-    can do custom preprocessing of each argument to the factory.
+    called on every input element, whether props, null, undefined or any other value.
+Note: you can return any value you wish, but don't mutate inputElement.

 Example:
 ```coffeescript